Families Buying Together

 Programs That Help Multi-Gen Families

-The federal Multigenerational Home Renovation Tax Credit provides a refundable 14% credit on up to $50,000 in renovation costs to add a secondary unit for a senior (65+) or person with a disability.
-One claim per qualifying individual, lifetime.
+The federal Multigenerational Home Renovation Tax Credit provides a refundable 15% credit on up to $50,000 in renovation costs to add a secondary unit for a senior (65+) or person with a disability.
+This applies to renovating an existing home, not buying a multiplex unit that's already built with separate units — most MultiLiving buyers won't need it, but it's worth knowing if a grandparent is moving in later.

 BC Gov, effective June 2024